 Although it is impossible to determine in every case whether the events reported were in fact caused by eating jerky pet treats, FDA continues to believe that there is an association between some of the reports and consumption of jerky pet treats.
 FDA continues to investigate the cause of these illnesses in conjunction with our partners in the Veterinary Laboratory Investigation and Response Network (Vet-LIRN), a network of animal health laboratories affiliated with FDA.

 The complaints FDA has received include adverse events involving different sizes, ages and breeds of dogs.
 About 60 percent of the reports are for gastrointestinal illness (with or without elevated liver enzymes) and about 30 percent relate to kidney or urinary signs.
 The remaining 10 percent of cases involve a variety of other signs, including convulsions, tremors, hives, and skin irritation.

-Dogs with Fanconi Syndrome usually drink and urinate much more than normal.
-This can also be a sign of diabetes, but Fanconi dogs do not have the elevated blood sugar that is a hallmark of diabetes.
+Dogs with FLS usually drink and urinate much more than normal.
 They can also be lethargic and uninterested in eating.
 Some dogs may have all of these symptoms while others show only some of them.
 The symptoms may also be mild or severe.
-These dogs often improve when they are no longer being fed the treats; however, a positive urine test for Fanconi syndrome can still be detected several weeks later.
+These dogs often improve with appropriate veterinary treatment and removal of the pet jerky treats from the diet; however, a positive urine test for FLS can still be detected several weeks later.

 While we do not subject every sample to the entire battery of testing, due to limited resources and in some cases a lack of enough material to test, we target our testing based on the product and the symptoms displayed by the pet.
 Testing may include one or more of the following analyses: